AbdallahAHO/lokalise-mcp/README.md

 We welcome contributions!
 See our [Contributing Guide](CONTRIBUTING.md) for details on:
 - Setting up the development environment
 - Architecture and code organization
+- Automated CI/CD checks on all PRs
+- Release process and workflow
 - Creating new tools and domains
 - Submitting pull requests